MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 India fixed-line phone numbers must be associated with the network site the phone number corresponds to.

-Operator Connect for India doesn't require you to enable users, PSTN gateways, and network sites for Location-Based Routing.
+**I THINK THE FOLLOWING DIAGRAM STIL APPLIES?
+TRUE?**

 ![Diagram showing network topology for Location-Based Routing.](media/lbr-network-topology.png "Diagram showing network topology for Location-Based Routing")

 At the time of a PSTN call, a user’s location is determined by the IP subnet that the user’s Teams endpoints are connected to.
 If a user has multiple Teams clients located at different sites, Location-Based Routing enforces each client’s routing separately depending on the location of the Teams endpoints.

 For more information about network settings, see [Network settings for cloud voice features in Teams](cloud-voice-network-settings.md).

+Note:  Operator Connect for India doesn't require you to enable users, PSTN gateways, and network sites for Location-Based Routing.

 ### Toll bypass evaluation and outcome